felddy/foundryvtt-docker/README.md

       --tag felddy/foundryvtt:0.7.5 .
     ```

-## Pre-installed release builds ##
+## Pre-installed distribution builds ##

-It is possible to install a Foundry Virtual Tabletop release into the Docker
+It is possible to install a Foundry Virtual Tabletop distribution into the
-image at build-time.
-This results in a significantly larger Docker image, but
+Docker image at build-time.
+This results in a significantly larger Docker
-removes the need to install a release at container startup, resulting in a
+image, but removes the need to install a distribution at container startup,
-faster startup.
-It also moves the user authentication to build-time instead of
+resulting in a faster startup.
+It also moves the user authentication to
-start-time.  **Note**: Credentials are only used to fetch a release, and are not
+build-time instead of start-time.  **Note**: Credentials are only used to fetch
-stored in the resulting image.
+a distribution, and are not stored in the resulting image.

 Build the image with credentials: